kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 ### 3. Is it easy for people to tell their colleagues or friends?
 Can they try it out immediately?

-The moment right after "word of mouth" is the best timing to capture interest because it is still in their minds.
+The moment right after "word of mouth", when someone just hear about your product from another person, is the best timing to capture interest.
+They should be able to try out right away.

 ### 4. How long is time to value or AHA moment?
 Can users use it in seconds, minutes, or days and weeks?